-Sometimes you can notice darker regions on the top of the CPU.
+Sometimes you can notice darker regions on the top of it.
 A blue tint in the metal can also indicate previous overheating issues.

 Check the pads or pins for the same thing.
-The PCB area should be discolored, and is a big red flag if any area is inconsistent with its proper color.
+The PCB area should be discolored.
+It is a big red flag if any area is inconsistent with its proper color.

 Warping or bending

 Look carefully at the PCB area of the CPU and make sure that everything looks properly straight and nothing is curved or bent.